SkyrilHD/Dell-Exx50-Hackintosh/README.md

 Since Monterey, the Bluetooth implementation has changed and therefore causes issues such as: Bluetooth will be broken after sleep.
 As a workaround, typing the following command in Terminal may fix this issue: `sudo killall -9 bluetoothd BlueTool`

+Users on Ventura: You may have an issue with IntelBTPatcher that causes kernel panics or shutdown/reboot issues.
+In this case, disable IntelBTPatcher to fix the issue until it is fixed.

 If you want Continuity features: Buy a Broadcom card on eBay or your trusted website.
 You can check the Dortania buyers guide to see which card is the better option: [Link](https://dortania.github.io/Wireless-Buyers-Guide/)

 ## OTA from Monterey to Ventura